 Jeffrey A. Tomczak, Fire Marshal

 Upon graduating high school in 1997, Jeff entered the United States Military and in 2000 he graduated from the Department of Defense Fire Academy located in Texas.
 Jeff is a Veteran of both Operation Iraqi Freedom and Operation Enduring Freedom, serving 3 tours of duty overseas.
-He is currently a member of the 177th Fighter Wing, New Jersey Air National Guard, located in Atlantic City and serves as a Team Chief/Rescue Technician.
+He is currently a member of the 177th Fighter Wing, New Jersey Air National Guard, located in Atlantic City and serves as an a Assistant Fire Chief.
 Jeff was an emergency dispatcher for Montgomery County and spent four years on the phones and radios supporting the First Responders in the field.

 In 2005 Jeff accepted a position as a career firefighter with the Department of Defense where he obtained training in and carried out many fire and safety inspections.
-In early 2010 Jeff was hired by his current full-time employer, the City of Allentown, where he is a firefighter.
+In early 2010 Jeff was hired by his current full-time employer, the City of Allentown, where he is also a Fire Marshal.
 Jeff is also a member of the Technical Rescue Team and Hazardous Material Team in Allentown.

 Jeff is PEMA certified Emergency Manager and continues his professional development education in order to stay proactive and proficient in all aspects of his duties.
-Jeff is also an NFPA certified Fire Investigator.
+Jeff is also a Certified Fire & Explosion Investigator (CFEI).